 Cities for CEDAW

-This campaign focuses on the adoption of a CEDAW measure in your community that fulfills three requirements – a gender analysis of city operations (workforce, programs, budget), an oversight body, and funding to support the implementation of the principles of CEDAW.
-The goal is for 100 cities to adopt a CEDAW measure by December 2015.
+The purpose of the Cities for CEDAW campaign is to "make the global local" by harnessing the power of cities and promoting the adoption of CEDAW as a municipal ordinance to create a framework for improving the status of women and girls.
+The campaign is a grassroots effort that provides tools and leadership to empower local women's, civil, and human rights organizations and municipalities to effectively implement CEDAW within their city, county, town, or state.
+The Cities for CEDAW campaign focuses on the adoption of a CEDAW measure in your community that fulfills three requirements – a gender analysis of city operations (workforce, programs, budget), an oversight body, and funding to support the implementation of the principles of CEDAW.
+The goal is for 100 cities to adopt a CEDAW measure in the U.S.

-Cities for CEDAW Fact Sheet
+- Cities for CEDAW Fact Sheet

-Top 10 Achievements of San Francisco CEDAW Ordinance
+- Top 10 Achievements of San Francisco CEDAW Ordinance

-San Francisco CEDAW Ordinance
+- San Francisco CEDAW Ordinance

-Local CEDAW Ordinance Template
+- Local CEDAW Ordinance Template

 Advocates: Start the Movement in Your City!